 - When Processing completes you will see "<filename> Completed", a video preview, and you can now publish the card.

-- The ‘Use video thumbnail’ link takes the first frame from the uploaded video
+- The ‘Use video thumbnail’ link takes a frame from the uploaded video.

 - If processing fails for any reason, please contact firstname.lastname@example.org